openneuropet/outreach/BIDS_derivatives2023/derivatives_goals.md

 - standadized outcome format across pipelines/modalities (tsv and json, key-values for commonly used stuff, e.g. motion correction vs realignement, registration vs normalization, etc ... define common vocabulary as we did for raw)

 ## Derivative endpoints
-- document and store every step (2.5/14)
+- document and store every step (2.5/15)
-- outcomes of a pipeline + share code (11.5/14)
+- outcomes of a pipeline + share code (12.5/15)

 Note: pipelines can have multiple outcomes: averages, effect size maps, connectivity matrces, etc ..  while sharing code seems recommended we know it will not always happen - Guiomar made also made the point that reading the code can be tedious, therefore a well documented json of each step taken is highly recommended.
-If we consider that non imaging experts should be able to re-use derivatives, this is also what they need (i.e. almost all will understand what a frequency filter is, but would not stop that in a code)
+If we consider that non imaging experts should be able to re-use derivatives, this is also what they need (i.e. almost all will understand what a frequency filter is, but would not stop that in a code) -- we all agree on this anyway.

 *guidelines for preparing a BIDS derivative*
 - different use cases to be adressed: minimal 1 outcome, then add intermediate steps